-These crispy loaded potato skins are overflowing with black beans, vegan sour cream, cheese, and veggies, making them a delicious appetizer that doubles as a dinner!
+These crispy loaded potato skins are overflowing with black beans, vegan sour cream, cheese, and veggies.
+They’re a delicious plant-based appetizer that doubles as dinner!

 Overhead view of loaded potato skin topped with chives, vegan bacon, and sour cream

-Unfortunately, they’re definitely not vegan with all that cheese, sour cream, and bacon on top.
-And if you ask for all the non-vegan toppings to be left off, you end up with a plate of potato skins and green onions—womp womp.
+Ah, potato skins (or loaded sweet potato skins).
+They’re a bar food classic!
+Unfortunately, most baked potato skins recipes are definitely not vegan with all that cheese, sour cream, and bacon on top.
+And if you ask for all the non-vegan toppings to be left off, you end up with a plate of potato skins and green onions.
+Womp womp.

-So I set out to reinvent loaded potato skins, making them vegan-friendly and a bit lighter too.
-First, we swap all the dairy ingredients with vegan versions—easy!
-I add black beans for protein and veggies for texture and flavor, and the potato skins are air fried or baked instead of fried for the perfect crispy exterior.
-These are similar to my Loaded Sweet Potato Skins, but made with regular potatoes instead of sweet!
+I set out to reinvent loaded potato skins, making them vegan-friendly and a bit lighter, too.
+First, we swap all the dairy ingredients with vegan versions.
+Easy!
+I add black beans and veggies for texture and flavor, and bake the potato skins for the perfect crispy exterior.

 • Vegan.
 The loaded potato skins on the menu at your favorite bar might be off-limits, but this vegan-friendly version can be enjoyed by all.